damaniobie/Javascript/README.md

 # Javascript
-A Collection of Java Basics, Practice, Projects, Data Structures and Algorithms
+A Collection of Javascript Basics, Practice, Projects, Data Structures and Algorithms